wintercms/meta/release-notes/build-449.md

 ## UX/UI Improvements:
 - Redirect users with the `manage_theme_options` (but not the `manage_themes`) permission directly to the Customize theme page
+- Dashboard now uses a 12-column layout instead of a 10-column layout
+- Show a "not found" message when the image selected by a `mediafinder` FormWidget does not exist
+- Added link to backend updates page to see a detailed changelog for the current build
+- Minor improvements to the styling of the clear search button

 ## API Changes:
 - Support `enableDefaults` on repeaters using grouped mode